toddcf/code-snippets/git/git-essentials.md

 ### Branch

-A branch is a version of your repository.
+A branch represents and independent line of development.
+It is a version of your repository.
 You start off with a master branch, and can create more branches off of that.
 When you create a new branch, it starts off as a mirror image of the branch it was created from.
 As you make changes on the new branch, it will differ from its originating branch.

 This is useful because you can experiment and make mistakes on the new branch without breaking your original branch.
 (Non-destructive editing.)
 Then, when you are finished, you can merge the changes from the new branch into the original branch.

+Here is one common branch configuration:

+1. A permanent "master" branch that production runs on.
+(Development work is not done on the master branch.)
+2. A branch for development.
+3. A branch for bug fixes.

 ### Checkout